Felix Salmond1

 by Sir Joshua Reynolds, 1761 2

-Annabella Yorke, Countess de Grey of Wrest was born on 22 January 1751.3 She was the daughter of Philip Yorke, 2nd Earl of Hardwicke and Lady Jemima Campbell, Marchioness Grey.4 She married Alexander Hume-Campbell, 1st Baron Hume of Berwick, son of Hugh Hume, 3rd Earl of Marchmont, on 16 July 1772.3 She died on 4 May 1833 at age 82, without issue.3
+Annabella Yorke, Countess de Grey of Wrest was born on 22 January 1751.3 She was the daughter of Philip Yorke, 2nd Earl of Hardwicke and Jemima Campbell, Marchioness Grey.4 She married Alexander Hume-Campbell, 1st Baron Hume of Berwick, son of Hugh Hume-Campbell, 3rd Earl of Marchmont and Elizabeth Crompton, on 16 July 1772.3 She died on 4 May 1833 at age 82, without issue.3

-Her married name became Hume-Campbell.
-She succeeded to the title of 2nd Baroness Lucas of Crudwell on 10 January 1797.3 She was created 1st Countess de Grey of Wrest, co.
+From 16 July 1772, her married name became Hume-Campbell.3 She succeeded as the 5th Baroness Lucas of Crudwell, co.
+Wilts [E., 1663] on 10 January 1797.3 She was created 1st Countess de Grey of Wrest, co.
 Bedford [U.K.] on 25 October 1816, with a special to remainder to her sister Mary Jemima Yorke, and her male heirs.1

 Citations